-The main organ in the Chapel, a 1960s neo-classical instrument by Walker, will be replaced this year.
-The new instrument is being built by Dobson Pipe Organ Builders of Lake City, Iowa, and pictures from the construction process can be seen on the Dobson Organs website.
-This will be installed during the summer ready for the College’s 750th anniversary celebrations in 2014.
+The main organ in the Chapel, a 1960s neo-classical instrument by Walker, is being replaced this year; this has been enabled by several major donors and one generous bequest.
+The new instrument has been built by Dobson Pipe Organ Builders of Lake City, Iowa, and pictures from the construction process can be seen on the Dobson Organs website.
+The organ is being installed during the summer ready for the College’s 750th anniversary celebrations in 2014.

 The Choral Scholars read a wide range of subjects, and the commitment at Merton is such that they have sufficient time for their academic study and other University and College activities.
 The Choral Scholars sing at three evening services a week during term, as well as other occasional services.
 The choir undertakes tours and recordings on a regular basis.
 The scholarship is worth over £800, consisting of an annual bursary of £350, singing lessons (with Giles Underwood or Carys Lane), and masterclasses with visiting teachers.
 All members of the choir receive free Formal Hall after choral services.